Marine Biology Immersion Camp

 Overview

 During this eleven-day program, rising 9th graders – recent high school graduates will develop an appreciation and respect for our oceans that will remain with them for a lifetime.
 Join teens from all over the world as we immerse ourselves in the care of sea turtles and explore the habitats that support them.
 You will work alongside the volunteers and interns of the Karen Beasley Sea Turtle Rescue and Rehabilitation Center.
-From preparing food to cleaning tanks, you will understand the enormous amount of time, effort and love poured into every turtle.
+From assisting with feeding to cleaning tanks, you will understand the enormous amount of time, effort and love poured into every turtle.

 You will earn 25 community service hours through your work at The Karen Beasley Sea Turtle Rescue and Rehabilitation Center, beach sweeps, and public outreach.
 We will research, prepare and present a lesson to the public describing the challenges facing all sea turtles.
 While walking the beaches looking for nesting mothers, we’ll learn about nocturnal adaptations.
 We’ll also patrol in the mornings looking for fresh tracks.